MattMS/my-thoughts/on/religion/README.md

 I characterise myself as
 [open agnostic](http://en.wikipedia.org/wiki/Agnosticism).
-The "open" qualifier fits with my interest in learning more about all religions.
+The "open" qualifier describes my interest in learning more about all religions.

+## Extremism

+I find extremist views and actions terrible, not only in themselves, but also in how they damage the perception of those belief systems.

+The majority of my direct experience with people of different religions has been positive.
+I find most to be empathetic, open to discussion and non-critical of others that hold different beliefs.

+This view has developed over the years from interactions with different people.

+It is unfortunate that many people develop opinions on the religion, rather than the particular extremist group.

 ## Films